-- A reference to the November 8 1918 reports Ambassador Sharp and Special Representative House sent to the State Department about the false armistice and about Major Warburton’s armistice message to the War Department (published in 1933).
+- A reference to the 8 November 1918 reports (favourable to Howard and UP) which Ambassador Sharp and Special Representative House sent to the State Department about the false armistice news, and to the 7 November armistice message Military Attaché Major Warburton sent to the War Department.
+(Published by the State Department in 1933.)

 - An outline of attempts in April 1914 by the State and Navy Departments to discredit accurate United Press reports (ahead of those of the US government and any other press agency) about the taking of Veracruz by American forces that led to a six-month US occupation of the Mexican port and city.